ovh/docs/pages/cloud/storage/highperf-faq/guide.en-gb.md

 ### What level of availability can I achieve with Object Storage?

-When the Service is unavailable or experiencing faults for which OVHcloud may be held responsible, you can contact the OVHcloud teams and open an Incident Ticket from your Management Interface.
+When the Service is unavailable or experiencing faults for which OVHcloud may be held responsible, you can contact the OVHcloud teams and open an incident ticket from your OVHcloud Control Panel.

 OVHcloud agrees to ensure the Service levels for Service availability, as described in the T&Cs you can view [here](https://docs.ovh.com/gb/en/storage/s3/choosing-a-suitable-storage-class/).